FKPX3118/DAHAKA-s-Filter/README.md

   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/2472cdd3-a559-43fa-8c1d-20d818309a86" alt="Image" width="400">

   ### Step 2
-  >On the FilterBlade homepage, you can choose to load your own filter or use Neversink’s stable version, which is the default option.
+  >On the FilterBlade homepage, you can choose to load your own favorite filter or use Neversink’s stable version(recommend), which is the default option.
 You can also select the strictness level of the filter, which determines how much loot is shown or hidden.
 The higher the strictness, the less loot you will see, but the more valuable it will be.
+Remember to choose the same strictness level of DAHAKA's Filter if you want to use this 3-Strictness module.
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/303d419a-c366-4be3-94fe-538b102b1078" alt="Image" width="400">